Boba Tea Shop Design: Mindful Design Consulting

-Since the interior needed to appear instantly familiar to customers, we started with the same red and black chromatic scheme, but softened it by making black a secondary accent color.
-The red frames of the industrial chairs provide the chromatic interest, while the black appeared sporadically in light fixtures, window frames, baseboards or table legs, mostly accentuating the contours of the interior.
+Since the interior needed to appear instantly familiar to customers, we started with the same red-and-black chromatic scheme, but softened it by turning black into a secondary accent color.
+The red frames of the industrial chairs provide the chromatic interest, while the black appears sporadically in light fixtures, window frames, baseboards or table legs, mostly accentuating the contours of the interior.

-The rectanguar space had very few architectural quirks, so we created variety by alternating furniture pieces, light fixtures and materials.
-Pedestal tables coexist with a floating counter, chairs and stools with a wooden bench and metal with natural materials.
+The rectangular space had very few architectural quirks, so we created variety by alternating furniture pieces, light fixtures and materials.
+Pedestal tables coexist with a floating counter.
+Metal mixes with natural materials.
+Finally, chairs and stools share the room with a wooden bench, making optimal use of the space.

-Even the geometry of the space offers plenty to watch and takes the eye from spherical light shades to cage-like geometrical pendants or from the angular counter, bench and tables to the soft lines of the chairs or wall decor.
-We strived to keep a balance between all these elements by allowing this modern industrial look to take a slight romantic turn with its dainty and dreamy wallpaper.
+We varied the lines of the interior by alternating the angles of the counter, bench and tables with the soft lines of the chairs and wall decor.
+Spherical light shades and cage-like geometrical pendants add to the abundance of detail.
+We strived to keep a balance between all these elements by allowing the modern industrial look to take a slight romantic turn with its dainty and dreamy wall graphics.

-The wooden elements, wood-slat wall and green plants give this boba tea shop design a relaxing feel.
-The white and gray paint allow all these details to pop and gives the eye a chance to rest.
-Balancing the countertop and white tile on the other side, white tabletops achieve the same goal.
+The wooden elements, the wood-slat wall and the green plants give this boba tea shop design a warm relaxing feel.
+The white and gray paint allows all these details to pop and gives the eye a chance to rest.
+The white tiles, counter and tabletops achieve the same goal.

 Upon entering, customers have the full view of the oversized Kung Fu Tea logo and its iconic dragon.
-A protruding wall allows the work behind the counter to go on discreetly, yet this area remain open for easy movement.
-The floor planks are installed in the direction of traffic, providing a subtle hint to the visitor while making the space look longer.
+A protruding wall allows the work behind the counter to go on discreetly, yet this area remains open for easy movement.
+The floor planks are installed in the direction of traffic, making the space look longer.

 On the left side, the counter area stands out, bathed in generous light and taking advantage of the reflexive nature and clean look of white wall tile.
-A few red accents such as painted line or a wallpaper detail attract the eye, emphasize its contours and balance out the red tones found in the seating area.
-For an extra splash of color, round wall decor brings together warm and cold vibrant tones and offers an Instagrammable background for those who want to spread the world.
+A few red accents attract the eye, emphasize the contours of this area and balance out the red tones found in the seating area.

 If you are thinking to open a new business or are in the process of rebranding and remodeling your existing business, contact us to get a free consultation from Mindful Design Consulting.
 Click HERE to price your project design.